falakjain98/twitter_analytics_pipeline/README.md

 2. Change in daily % of positive, negative and neutral tweets
 3. Total number of tweets, likes and retweets based on date range selection
 4. Average tweet sentiment based on date range selection

+* Please note that keeping the free Twitter API rate limits in mind, the pipeline will only search 450 tweets each day for each query.
+The limit can be removed by a user from the DAG file.

 ### Setup & Deploy
 Please refer to [setup](setup.md) file for more details regarding infrastructure setup.